How to Call Japan from South Africa

 - Insufficient airtime or credit - Top up your prepaid balance or add a bundle; international calls often require a higher minimum balance than local calls.

-FAQs: Calling π―π΅ Japan from πΏπ¦ South Africa
+FAQs: Calling Japan from South Africa

 Dial 00 (exit code) + 81 (Japan country code) + the local phone number.
 Drop the leading 0 from local numbers.
+With HelloAirDial, just enter the number and we handle the formatting automatically.

 How do I dial an international number from South Africa?